prefix-dev/rattler-build/docs/build_options.md

 ## Dynamic linking configuration

-After the package is build, rattler-build performs some "post-processing" on the binaries and libraries.
+After the package is built, rattler-build performs some "post-processing" on the binaries and libraries.

 This entails making the shared libraries relocatable and checking that all